KevinGA98/KevinGA98/README.md

 - 👋 Hi, I’m @KevinGA98
 - 👀 I studied electronic engineering and comunications.
-Have some knowledgements about uC, devBoards, and programming languages like Javascript, Python.
+Have some knowledge about uC, devBoards, and programming languages like Javascript, Python.
 Also I'm musician and want to learn more about all of this from the hand of others.
 - 🌱 I’m currently learning web development, python and others.
 - 📫 How to reach me: kevinalvarado.kga@gmail.com